7 Things You’re Doing Wrong on Your Landing Pages and How to Fix Them

 • Trade associations

-1. making your call-to-action clear,
+1. make your call-to-action clear,

-2. presenting clear and distinct choices,
+2. present clear and distinct choices,

-3. asking only for necessary information,
+3. ask only for necessary information,

-5. matching user intent,
+5. match user intent

-6. avoiding visual distractions, and
+6. avoid visual distractions, and

-7. making trust elements visible.
+7. make trust elements visible

-If you do these, your visitors are much more likely to take your desired conversion action.
+… your visitors are much more likely to take your desired conversion action.

 Speak with a Conversion Expert